Pandemic Reading: Writers Share Their Picks

 Looking for something to read during the pandemic?
 Charlotte Hamrick asked writer friends for recommendations.
+Scroll down to read mine: https://zouxzoux.wordpress.com/2020/10/27/pandemic-reading-writers-share-their-picks/

-Scroll down to read mine.
+Looking for something to read during the pandemic?
+Charlotte Hamrick asked writer friends for recommendations.
+Scroll down to read mine: https://zouxzoux.wordpress.com/2020/10/27/pandemic-reading-writers-share-their-picks/

 LikeLiked by 1 person